Secure Your Resilience

 Concluding Thoughts

 Whether you own a small- to medium-sized business like my family, or you’re part of a global organization with a mission to protect billions, it’s never been more important to enhance business continuity amid a new climate of unpredictable, and frankly inevitable, cyberattacks.
-There are ample benefits, too.
+There are ample additional benefits, too.

 Combined, these efforts can help you transition from weeks of chaotic recovery to days- or hours-worth of smooth and coordinated restoration to a secure state.
 When getting breached is only a matter of time, your ability to bounce back will keep you formidably competitive in the years to come.
 It all starts with a resilient mindset.
 Establish this approach, and resilient actions will soon follow.